MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **reduce_motion** - Tells us if the user has turned on the setting for reducing motion on their device to help us detect issues related to this setting

 - **reduce_transparency** - Tells us if the user has turned on the setting to reduce transparency on their device to help us detect issues related to this setting

+- **right_swipe_setting** - Tells us which mail triage action the user has set for their right swipe setting.

 - **speak_screen** - Tells us if the user has turned on the setting for mono audio on their device to help us detect issues related to this setting